The consumption of alcohol during the Renaissance could be moderate to heavy. However, drunkenness was a sin.

 - Protestant leaders did not differ substantially from the teachings of the Catholic Church.
 God created alcohol for consumption in moderation.
 It was for pleasure, enjoyment and health.
-However, drunkenness was a sin.23
+But drunkenness was a sin.23

-- People saw drinking in moderation as positive from this period through at least the beginning of the 18th century.
+- People saw moderate drinking as positive from this period through at least the beginning of the 18th century.
 But they did express increased concern over the negative effects of drunkenness.
 They considered it a threat to spiritual salvation and societal well being.
-Intoxication was also inconsistent with the emerging emphasis on rational control of self and world and on work and efficiency.24
+Intoxication was also inconsistent with the emerging emphasis on rational control of self and world.
+And on work and efficiency.24

 Consumption Often High

 - The consumption of alcohol was often high.
 In the 16th century, alcohol drinking reached 100 liters per person per year in Valladolid, Spain.
 Polish peasants drank up to three liters of beer per day.25 In Coventry, the average amount of beer and ale consumed was about 17 pints per person per week.
 That compares to about three pints today.26 Nationwide, consumption was about one pint per day per capita.
 Swedish beer consumption may have been 40 times higher than in modern Sweden.
 English sailors received a ration of a gallon of beer per day and soldiers received two-thirds of a gallon.
 In Denmark, the usual consumption of beer appears to have been a gallon per day for adult laborers and sailors.27